esi-neuroscience/acme/doc/source/index.rst

 Welcome to the Documentation of ACME
 ====================================
 ACME (**A**\synchronous **C**\omputing **M**\ade **E**\asy, pronounced "ak-mee")
-is a framework for calling Python functions in parallel using SLURM on the ESI HPC cluster (local multi-processor hardware is supported as well).
-ACME is based on the parallelization engine used in `SyNCoPy <http://www.syncopy.org/>`_ and is itself part of the SyNCoPy project.
+is a framework for calling Python functions in parallel, primarily intended for using SLURM on the ESI HPC cluster (local multi-processor hardware is supported as well).
+ACME is based on the parallelization engine used in `SyNCoPy <http://www.syncopy.org/>`_ and is itself part of SyNCoPy.

 Getting Started
 ---------------
 The :doc:`Quickstart Guide <quickstart>` covers installation and basic usage of ACME.
-More information can be found in the docstrings of the respective classes and functions, specifically, :class:`~acme.ParallelMap`, :class:`~acme.ACMEdaemon` and :func:`~acme.esi_cluster_setup`.
+More information can be found in the docstrings of the respective classes and functions, specifically, :meth:`acme.ParallelMap.__init__`, :func:`~acme.esi_cluster_setup` and :class:`~acme.ACMEdaemon`.

 Contact
 -------